 1956-65 - His musical career took precedence - you can read more about this in BBC - In search of Rory McEwen.
 His exhibition record would suggest he paints intermittently during this time but that his main focus was his music.

-1957 - Marries Romana von Hofmannsthal.
+1957 - Marries Romana von Hofmannsthal and returns to the UK.
 They subsequently have three daughters and a son.

 1965 - Meets Jim Dine, and experiments with abstract art

 1967 - Exhibition at the Richard Demarco Gallery, Edinburgh

 1969 - exhibits his experimental art at the Edinburgh Festival.

 1970 - Makes a film with German sculptor and performance artist Joseph Beuys on the Moor of Rannoch

 1972 - True Facts from Nature series of paintings.
 This artwork is a marked departure from conventional botanical art.
 It presented plants as they actually are rather than the conventional perfection.

 1972 - Exhibition at the Redfern Gallery, London, is cited by many of today’s leading botanical artists as the show that opened the door to a more experimental approach to the depiction of plants.

 1977 - He was considered by Wilfred Blunt to be one of the most original innovators in the field of botanical draughtsmanship.
 McEwen painted 16 colour plates and 8 colour plates for a limited edition of Tulips and Tulipmania (2 volumes) by Wilfrid Blunt plus 8 separate colour plates (Tulips and Tulipomania.
 London, The Basilisk Press, 1977.
 Edition of 515 copies.
 Typically available now only via reputable auction houses).